 Social Media, Citizen Seismology and Reducing Earthquake Risk

-The project is led by EMSC (European Mediterranean Seismological Centre), a non-profit organization constituting one of the world’s main centers of seismological information.
-The project builds on an existing working prototype developed by scientists, which has evolved over the past 15 years into one of the top two global prototypes in this field.
+The project was led by EMSC (European Mediterranean Seismological Center), a non-profit organization constituting one of the world’s main centers of seismological information.
+The project built on an existing working prototype developed by scientists over the last twenty years, one of the top two global prototypes in this field.

 Body